khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 ---
 name: Combobox
-description: A combobox is a widget that includes a text input that controls a listbox of options.
+description: A combobox is a panel of options typically opened by a button or text input.
 related:
-  - dropdown-listbox
   - dropdown-disclosure
-  - dropdown-menu
   - button
   - accordion
 ---